Repurposing Plastic for Profit

 According to research conducted by the Environmental Protection Agency, somewhere between five hundred billion and one trillion disposable bags are used each year around the world.
 The bad news is plastic bags remain in landfills, oceans, and other places for thousands of years.

-While many cities and countries are banning plastic bags, there is still an abundance of plastic bags that are littering our our streets, our oceans and waterways.
+While many cities and countries are banning plastic bags, there is still an abundance of plastic bags littering our our streets, our oceans and waterways.
 Converting them to usable products is easy.
 Here are a few examples of what you can do with discarded plastic bags.

 There are two basic ways to convert plastic bags into a usable material.